A reading list

 Decision making and critical thinking

 "The Undoing Project" by Michael Lewis is a riveting story of the life and ideas of Kahneman and Tversky - two great thinkers and behavioral psychologists/economists.
+It also discusses the key ideas of the duo of scholars.

-"Thinking fast and thinking slow" by Daniel Kahneman is a classic now on the subject of intuitive and deliberate decision making
+"Thinking fast and thinking slow" by Daniel Kahneman is a classic now on the subject of intuitive and deliberate decision making.

 “The Minto Pyramid Principle” by Barbara Minto is a good textbook on how to think logically and present your ideas in a clear and powerful way.
 If you are an aspiring consultant, you should read that.

-Value and Valuation
+Value and valuation

 "Valuation" by Koller, Goedhart, and Wessels is pretty much a bible of financial valuation.
 Appropriately written by a strategy consultancy (McKinsey) it outlines how to estimate business' value by taking into account the fundamentals of the business.
 Only the chapter on multiples is shaky - I guess it was a bow to an enduring superstition.